Dave Boy Green

-David Robert Green (born 2 June 1953), better known as Dave Boy Green, is a former British professional boxer who competed from 1974 to 1981.
+David Robert Green (born 2 June 1953), better known as Dave Boy Green, is a British former professional boxer who competed from 1974 to 1981.
 He challenged twice for the WBC welterweight title; first in 1977 against Carlos Palomino and again in 1980 against Sugar Ray Leonard.
 At regional level, he held the British and European super-lightweight titles in 1976, becoming the first British fighter to hold the latter, and the European welterweight title in 1979.

 Early life

 Green was born on 2 June 1953, in Chatteris, Cambridgeshire, a small fenland town.
 His father was a farmer and so Green's first experience of work was helping out around the family farm.
 He attended Cromwell School where he was keen on football and cross country running, but took up boxing in 1967 after joining the Chatteris Amateur Boxing Club.
 He was trained by Arthur Binder who had taught Eric Boon, a famous local boxer.
 Green had 105 amateur contests, winning 84 with 33 inside the distance.